Ken Jeong

 There is no charge for trust.
 The worst thing to do is to accomplish this.

 Ken Jeong, an immigrant boy, put in a lot of effort and improved his career beyond his wildest expectations.
 He sacrificed a lot for his passion, including his medical practice.
 It has taken far too long to pool resources and willpower for two such demanding careers.
-Comedians don't have much time for rest or downtime during the day or at night.
-Even though the goal of comedy is to make people laugh, it can be challenging.
-But he was able to carve out a career for himself in Hollywood thanks to his intelligence and wit.
-It demonstrates once more that if you work hard, make plans, and believe in your passions, you can become a global star before you turn forty.
+Comedians don't get much downtime from performing, yet they still find it challenging.
+Even though comedy's goal is to make people laugh, making people laugh can often prove challenging - yet comedian Louis C.K was able to create his own career in Hollywood through intelligence and wit - proof once again that hard work, planning, and following your passion can make you an international star before reaching forty.

 WHAT IS YOUR IQ?